Many of the errors for Google Drive migrations, particularly Google Drive source migrations, relate to some of Google Drive’s unique characteristics:

 - The identical file – with the same file id and, if applicable, version ids – can be listed in multiple locations throughout the tenant.
 This typically happens if the file is shared, and the sharees mount that shared file in their /My Drive.

-Errors Related to Metadata and Breaks in Ownership
+Errors Related to Metadata, Breaks in Ownership and Permissions

 File Not Found…: Typically, these files have two characteristics.
 First, the Source Account, or owner of the file, is different from the NS ID, or namespace in which the file resides.
 Second, there is a Google field capabilities_canMoveItemOutOfDrive that is set to false.
-All of these fields can be seen for the file in the details pane (which displays when you click on the file) for the file in the UI version of the transfer report.
 So basically, the namespace user does not have permission to move the file out the current /My Drive, and we cannot transfer the file.
 Remediating the break in ownership may resolve the issue.

 User does not have permission to read revisions of this shared file: Similar to File Not Found, the namespace and account users are different.
 In this case, the Google field capabilities_canReadRevisions is false, so the namespace user cannot read the versions of the file.